clarkevansteenderen/PhD_files/README.md

 ## Instructions :pen:

 Download the repository, unzip the folder, and open the R project **"PhD_curated_code"**.
 The R script **"data_analyses"** contains all the code used for the analyses used in my thesis.

 The PopArt folders contain the input files for haplotype networks in the PopArt program, for both the COI and 28S data, and the folder containing other species delimitation results are the output files from the ABGD, ASAP, PTP, bPTP, and Haplowebs (COI only).

+The FIGURES folder contains all the figures used in the thesis, organised by chapter.

-The structure follows this order, as per the chapters in the thesis:
+The structure of the R code follows the order below:

 #### CHAPTER 2 :page_with_curl:
 ---